 One way we thank Texas Bay members is in the form of great rates.
-Financially, Texas Bay is in position to do more by offering the Best Certificate Rates in Town!
+Financially, Texas Bay is in position to do more by offering the better rates to members to support any savings plan.
 That’s right.
 We want to pay our members back for doing business with us.
-Take advantage of our current CD rates today as this is limited time offer.
+Take advantage of our current CD rates today and save for tomorrow.

 A certificate of deposit (CD) provides members with the opportunity to lock-in a fixed rate of return for a specified length of time.
 With CDs, you are guaranteed a competitive interest rate for the full term of the CD.
 Open a Texas Bay CD for as little as a $1,000 deposit.
 Select the term, as few as 6 months or as long as 60 months, and watch your savings grow.